iamsitting/iamsitting.github.io/content/markdown/2025/01/aspire.md

 }
 ```

-Now, whether it’s a `.NET API` or a `React app`, you can follow a trace from click to DB and back—all locally.
+Now, whether it's a `.NET API` or a `React app`, you can follow a trace from click to DB and back—all locally.

 ---

 ## 🧠 Big Takeaways

-1. **You don’t need a monorepo to get a monorepo-like experience.**
+1. **You don't need a monorepo to get a monorepo-like experience.**
    - Use `.NET Aspire` + Git submodules to orchestrate services locally.

 2. **Deliver products, not services.**